rhunsulrana/RepData_PeerAssessment1/PA1_template.md

 ```

 As we can see, the means of our two datasets are identical, and the median is
-    only different by 1 step, which amounts to
-    0.0093% - completely negligible.
+    only different by 1 step, which amounts to about .001% - completely negligible.

 As for our histograms, let's make it really clear how they've changed.
 First
     we will create two histograms, and overlay a density line on each.